vrchatapi/vrchatapi.github.io/UserAPI/GetByName.md

 # Get By Name

-This API allows you to get public user info about a specific user using his name
+Get public user information about a specific user using their name.

 ## Request Method
 GET